Miami University: Greek life

 As of the fall of 2017, there were 2,556 sorority members and 1,544 fraternity members.
 Miami hosts about 50 different fraternities and sororities governed by three different student governing councils.
-Miami's fraternities and sororities hold many philanthropy events and community fundraisers.
+In 2004, Miami University's office of Greek affairs was endowed with a $1 million gift from alumnus Cliff Alexander, a member of Sigma Nu.

 In the 2017 fall semester, the Greek community recorded 11,847 service hours and raised $96,839 for philanthropic causes.
+The university has suspended various chapters of Greek organizations for disorderly conduct, hazing, and alcohol violations.